insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

         └── types.go
 ```

-Three Go template code must be in `<resource_name>/<version>` directory. `<resource_name>` is actually not relevent to your CRD that will be registered to the apiserver, your custom controller will import the generated code which will contain that path.
+Three Go template code must be in `<resource_name>/<version>` directory. `<resource_name>` is actually not relevent to your CRD that will be registered to the apiserver, your custom controller will import the generated code which will contain this directory name.
 So it is recommended to match it with your CRD name.

-### Not recommended: using relative path for code generation
+### Wrong: using relative path for code generation

 > **CAUTION: This should not work so you must use a URL to generate code.
 Following contents are for introducing why it is failed.**

-The script `generate-groups.sh` **does not take absolute path** for its argument, but only takes a Git repository URL or a relative path.
+The script `generate-groups.sh` assumes inputs are Go module URLs.
+At first time, I wanted to use it with Go files in my local system, but the script does not take the absolute path of the directory. **The reason the script accepts relative paths is actually a bug**; as mentioned, the input check mechanism of the script assumes inputs are Go modules URLs, but it only checks whether a dot (.) exists in the first path of the inputs (e.g. github.com contains a dot), which let relative paths be accepted as input arguments (e.g. ./this/is/a/relative/path also contains a dot in the first path).

-Here, I introduce why we even cannot use a relative path for code generation.
+Below is my trials to make it work (failed anyway) for the purpose of archive, so do not follow it.

 Assume we launch the script in working directory `/home/insujang/go/src/k8s.io/code-generator`.
 As the relative path of our template from this directory is `../../../../`, you should launch the script as follows: